Logo

 Bob Knight asked that they not hold a grudge against Harvey and that they continue to support the basketball team.

-Bob Knight's firing made national headlines, including the cover of Sports Illustrated and around-the-clock coverage on ESPN.
+Bob Knight's firing made national headlines, including the cover of Sports Illustrated and around-the-clock coverage on ESPN, as well as mentions on CNN and CBS.

-Bob Knight accepted the head coaching position at Texas Tech, although his hiring was opposed by a faculty group that was led by Walter Schaller.
+Bob Knight accepted the head coaching position at Texas Tech University, although his hiring was opposed by a faculty group led by Walter Schaller, associate professor of philosophy.

 Bob Knight quickly improved the program, which had not been to an NCAA tournament since 1996.

-Bob Knight led the team to postseason appearances in each of his first four years at the school.
+Bob Knight led the Red Raiders to postseason appearances in each of his first four years at the school.

 The best performance by the Red Raiders under Bob Knight came in 2005 when they advanced as far as the Sweet Sixteen.